Parnassius/cerbottana/README.md

 If you are going to test your bot locally, you will also need an active instance of a [Pokémon Showdown server](https://github.com/smogon/pokemon-showdown).

 It is highly recommended to use a Python 3.7 virtual environment.
-Although future versions should also work, they might cause inconsistencies in `pip-compile` output.
+Although newer versions should also work, they might cause inconsistencies in `pip-compile` output.

 To create and start the virtual environment on Unix or MacOS, run: